NEW ZEALAND - The South Island 10, 13, or 16 days

 • Discover Dunedin, known for its Scottish roots and Victorian and Edwardian buildings, this historic city also has modern bars, restaurants, and shops.

-• Experience nature on the Otago Peninsula located on the south side Dunedin.
+• Experience nature on the Otago Peninsula, located on the south side of Dunedin.

 • Overnight: Dunedin